 A bank may not automatically appear in the main touchscreen.
 Press Screen to assign that tile to the main screen.
 Press & hold Screen to toggle screen follows selection (Screen button lights green when enabled).

-Tip: Screen will also call the Channel View if you are in another touchscreen menu.
+Tip: Screen will also call the Channel View to the screen if you are in another page.

 Swap can act as a shortcut to a bank of your choosing.
 To enable swap, press & hold the Call button of a bank until it briefly flashes.
 This is now the swap bank.